robertroeser/netifi-sdk-java-1/README.md

 route calls to a single destination, or you can route calls to a group.
 If you route calls to a group the Netifi Router will load balance automatically.

 ## Proteus Example
-Link to an [example](https://github.com/netifi/netifi-sdk-java-examples) uses that [Proteus](https://github.com/netifi/proteus-java) to send requests, but anything that uses an RSocket can be used.
+Link to an [example](https://github.com/netifi/netifi-sdk-java-examples) using [Proteus](https://github.com/netifi/proteus-java) to send requests, but anything that uses an RSocket can be used.

 ## Bugs and Feedback